 AS SEEN THROUGH A MOTHER'S EYES

-A personal story from our Clinical Director, Debi Bradley
+A personal story from our Co-Founder & Owner, Debi Bradley

 After many years, I finally learned that it wasn't our fault.
 I learned that addiction is a disease.
 Addiction has been classified as a disease since the 1950s.
 Yet, people stigmatize, look down upon, and look at addicts as if it is their fault.
 I have lost contact with my only sibling because of his views that it was somehow our fault, somehow we did something wrong, somehow this disease has no merit.
 This disease killed our mother.

 My story is a personal one affecting both of my children.
 In some way, by the grace of God, I find myself one of the lucky ones.
-At least my children are still alive.
+At least my children are still alive, they fought this disease and lived.

 At 55 years old, I went back to school and started a new career.
-Even though I have extensive experience through living with addiction my entire life, I now hold a Bachelor's Degree in Behavioral Science.
-I am MATS Certified (Medication Assisted Treatment Specialist).
-I am now a Behavioral Health Therapist/Addictions Counselor working in a Methadone Clinic.
+Even though I have had extensive living experience being affected by family members with addiction my entire life, I now hold a Bachelor's Degree in Behavioral Science.
+I am now a Certified Addictions Counselor and began working in a Methadone Clinic.
 Yes, you read that right, working in a Methadone Clinic!

-Some of our patients are people that have had a back surgery, a car accident, debilitating arthritis, etc. These are the people that the doctors prescribed 120+ Lortabs each month and then they were referred to pain management clinics.
+Some of our patients are people that have had a back surgery, a car accident, debilitating arthritis, etc. These are the people that the doctors prescribed 120+ Hydrocodone or Oxycodone each month and then they were referred to pain management clinics.
 As the crackdown on pain management clinics began, they were left addicted and sick without anywhere to go.
 These are upper, middle, and lower class people.
 Addiction doesn't discriminate!
 You simply cannot "just quit" when your body and brain have become completely dependent on opiates to function.
-The patients are not here to get high, that stage passed a long time ago, they are here to repair brain function and gain their quality of life back.
+The patients are not just here to get high, when taken as directed Methadone does not get you high.
+The patients are here to repair brain function and gain their quality of life back.

-With that said, God has led me and my daughter here.
-To creating and owning our own Methadone clinic.
-My daughter is now in recovery, is a certified substance abuse counselor, and very involved in this program.
-She believes the entire 6 years she spent battling addiction was preparing her for this job.
-Christine is the Program Director of The Genesis Center, with 4 years in active recovery!
-Having been through it, she has a perspective that plays a pivotal role in relating to our patients.
-This isn't only my legacy, but hers as well.
+With that said, God has led me AND my daughter here.
+She found recovery through MAT and asked the question, "what if MAT wasn't a "last resort" treatment and why is it a "last resort" treatment?"
+This led to a dedication to create and own our own Medication-Assisted Treatment Program.
+My daughter is now sober through MAT, a Certified Addiction Recovery Empowerment Specialist (CARES), a Medication-Assisted Treatment Specialist (MATS), a Peer, and very involved in this program.
+She believes the entire 6 years she spent battling opioid addiction was preparing her for this job.
+Christine is the Co-Owner, Co-Founder, and Peer Specialist of The Genesis Center of Winder, with 7 years in active recovery!
+Having been through it and knowing what she wanted out of the treatment programs she had been to, she has a perspective that plays a pivotal role in relating to our patients.

 We operate as a team, I have loved the addict and she has been the addict.